-Covid 19 coronavirus: Does New Zealand have any new Covid-19 cases?
+Covid 19 coronavirus: New Zealand has one new case today

 The $10m was approved and announced on May 12.

-The paper notes that 302 households have been placed into temporary accommodation by April 19, at a cost of just over $1m, with a further 99 in the process of being placed.
+The paper notes that 302 households had been placed into temporary accommodation by April 19, at a cost of just over $1m, with a further 99 in the process of being placed.

 Most of the placed people lived in New Zealand, but 19 other countries were also referenced as the place of their "affected homes" including Australia, the UK and Germany.